 4/13 in Yankee History

-2010: On Opening Day at the Stadium, Broadway star Kristin Chenoweth sings the National Anthem and the team collect their 2009 World Series rings, while fan favourite and not quite retired Yankee Bernie Williams throws out the ceremonial first pitch.
+2010: On Opening Day at the Stadium, Broadway star Kristin Chenoweth sings the National Anthem, while fan favourite and not quite retired Yankee Bernie Williams throws out the ceremonial first pitch.

 In the game that follows, Andy Pettitte earns the win with a strong six-inning stint.
 David Robertson struggles in a four-run 9th and has to be rescued by Mariano Rivera, who saves the 7-5 victory.
 Jorge Posada passes Mickey Mantle on the all-time Yankees doubles list in the 7th with his 344th career two-bagger, one of his 3 safeties in the game.
 In the ‘Promise that will remain unfulfilled’ department, Nick Johnson (who raises eyebrows by selecting the Miley Cyrus hit ‘Party in the USA’ as his coming to bat music) connects for a 1st-inning home run and scores three times.
 Derek Jeter and Alex Rodriguez drive in two runs apiece.